HamzaAburaneh/drop-simulator/README.md

 4. The right-click menu will probably not work with other plugins that also create a new right-click menu.
 5. Some drops are different depending upon whether the player is in F2P or P2P.
 The simulation assumes all users are P2P.
 6. Brimstone and ecumenial keys are considered tertiary drops.
 In its current state, the plugin has no way of discerning whether you are actually in the wilderness or on a slayer task from Konar.
 Therefore, brimstone and ecumenial keys are rolled as tertiary drops for all monsters that have them in their table.
-7. The plugin is pretty fast, but simulating anything over 1 million trials while in a dangerous area might get you killed.
-Test what your PC can handle before simulating lots of trials in a dangerous area.
-The plugin can handle simulating a LOT of trials, but know that attempting to simulate an absurd amount of trials might take a long time.
-8. Monsters whose always drop table isn't comprised of 100% drops, such as the Hespori, will not properly roll this table.
+7. Monsters whose always drop table isn't comprised of 100% drops, such as the Hespori, will not properly roll this table.
-9. The Nightmare table will not have accurate results.
+8. The Nightmare table will not have accurate results.
 Its table is really weird, unlike any other table, and will be fixed in the future.

 Some assumptions are made which may also lead to inaccuracies in the simulation:
 1. If the quantity of a drop is an interval, such as 1-10, the assumption is made that each quantity in the interval has an equal opportunity of appearing.
 2. The CoX simulation has no way of discerning number of points, it assumes each trial is a 30,000 point solo raid.
 3. The ToB simulation has no way of discerning number of deaths, the drop rates are based on the wiki drop rates, which are based on 4 man deathless runs.
 4. The Barrows simulation has no way of discerning reward potential, it assumes each trial is all 6 brothers killed with maximum reward potential and that the user does NOT have the hard Morytania diary unlocked.

+# Update 1.3.3
+1. No longer causes lag to the game client.
+2. Slight UI changes.

 # Update 1.3.2
 1. More simulation speed increases.
 Slayer bosses, GWD bosses, and Zulrah now have their own json files causing their simulations to be almost instant.